Tags

 Beautiful building!
 I.M Pei is such an amazing architect!
 One of the world’s best today.
 Am glad to know he built a building at one of his favourite’s city

-He is one of my favourite architects too!
+He is one of my favourite architects as well!